sherbibv/homelab-docker-compose/README.md

   - Prowlarr
   - Jellyfin
   - Plex
+  - TVHeadend
   - Deluge
+  - PlexTraktSync-scheduler
+  - PlexTraktSync
 - Home automation
   - Homebridge
 - ScPrime
   - ScPrime
   - Supervisor-lite
   - Supercronic

+Obs:
+In order to set up plextraktsync you will need to first start the container in interactive mode and perform the login.